craftingcity/The-Known-World/Custom Class - Alchemist.md

 | 3    | *Competitive* - When you next Hit on an Attack, you expend the Infusion and roll twice for the Damage you deal, taking the higher total result.                      |

 ### Mobile Laboratory
 At 3rd level, during a long rest, you may modify a mobile space (such as a cart or a room on a ship) you occupy with secured alchemical facilities.
-Your Mobile Laboratory has the following effects;
+At 3rd level, your Mobile Laboratory grants you the following effects;

 - While your Laboratory is accessible, when you finish a short rest, you may regain Reagent Points by spending an Alchemical Component valued at 5sp or more.
 The number of Reagent Points you regain is equal to one-fifth the value of the Alchemical component spent, rounded down.
 - While your Laboratory is accessible, when you finish a long rest, you may assign your Mobile Laboratory an Alchemical Recipe that you know.
-When you do, you spend the Alchemical Components required for that recipe, and begin your Laboratory begins performing the process of that Recipe.
-When you next finish a long rest while your Laboratory is accessible, you
+When you do, you spend the Alchemical Components required for that recipe, and begin your Laboratory begins performing the processes of that Recipe.
+When you next finish a long rest while your Laboratory is accessible, you gather one unit of the Alchemical Product of that Recipe, and may re-assign your Laboratory.
+	- During the Grading of a product, your Mobile Laboratory will use your number of Alchemist levels as the result of its die roll, and your choice of your Arcana or Survival Skills.
+	- You may still use your Laboratory as normal while it is performing the processes of a Recipe.

 At 9th level,